nrcharles/solpy/docs/theory.rst

 -------------
 Cloud Shading
 -------------
 Having estimated the clear sky component, clouds must be accounted for.
-There has been empirical correlation between and cloud cloud cover C and bright sunshine 𝜎.
+There has been empirical correlation between and cloud cloud cover C and bright sunshine :math:`\sigma`.

 .. math::
     \kappa = aC+bC^2

     \sigma = 1 - \kappa

 The coefficients a and b are determined using least squares regression fit for the observed values of cloud shade.
-The complement of 𝜎 is often called cloud shade and can be used to adjust the clear sky components.
+The complement of :math:`\sigma` is often called cloud shade and can be used to adjust the clear sky components.

 ---------------------------------
 Typical Meteorological Year (TMY)